brunops/brunops.github.io/_drafts/zombies.markdown

 Turns out the performance issue was __not__ solved by the object pooler, the issue was due to a way more stupid reason.
 I kept the object pooler though, it's an interesting skill :)

 ##Entities
 Problem was that a new Image object was being instanciated for each new Entity.
-The sprite took only 1 or 2ms to load, but the requests add up quickly when a new Zombie is created 20% of the time, in a 60 frames per second game, it represents 12 requests per second!
+The sprite took only 1 or 2ms to load, but the requests add up quickly when a new Zombie is created 40% of the time, in a 60 frames per second game, it represents 24 requests per second!
 Plus 10 new Projectiles per second.
-So yeah, not smart to do 20 requests per second..
+So yeah, not smart to do 30 requests per second..

 The solution was really simple, the sprite image must be loaded only once per type of entity, and all the instances need only to manage is current frame position and that's all there is to it.

-The challenge was how to set properties on the constructor functions (Player, Zombie, Projectile..) from the parent object (Entity).
-Turns out it's possible to do such thing, and [this is the article](http://tobyho.com/2010/11/22/javascript-constructors-and/) that helped me do this.
-But let's see simple code sample of it.
+The challenge was how to set properties on the constructor functions, such as: `Player`, `Zombie`, `Projectile` and others, from the parent object `Entity`.
+Turns out it's possible to do such thing, and [this is the article](http://tobyho.com/2010/11/22/javascript-constructors-and/) that helped me do it.
+Let's see a simple code sample of it.

 {% highlight javascript %}
 function Parent() {